cliss/camel/README.md

     * `footer.html` - site footer; shown at the bottom of every page
     * `defaultTags.html` - default metadata; merged with page metadata (page wins)
     * `postHeader.html` - post header; shown at the top of every post not marked with `@@ HideHeader=true`.
 See below.
+    * `rssFooter.html` - RSS footer; designed to only show anything on the bottom of link posts in RSS, but is appended to all RSS entries.
 * It's worth noting there are some [Handlebars][hb] templates in use:
     * `index.md`
     * `@@ DayTemplate` - used to render a day